 Kim Basinger starring in Nine 1/2 Weeks

-If you’ve seen The Hangover Part II you definitely remember the stunning rooftop restaurant at Lebua hotel.
+If you’ve seen The Hangover Part II you probably remember the stunning rooftop restaurant at Lebua hotel.
 Even without the helicopter scene, the jaw-dropping views of Bangkok from the open-air restaurant are enough to make this film location memorable.

 Lebua at State Tower hotel rooftop in The Hangover 2

-The Lake Palace in Udaipur was built in 1746 and looks like taken straight out of a fairy tale.
+The Lake Palace in Udaipur was built in 1746 and looks like it's taken straight out of a fairy tale.
 Made of intricate white marble so thin that you can almost see through it, the palace leaves you wondering if this isn't just a delightful mirage.

-Quite the contrary, Kusturica made it into a home for himself and his family as well as a vibrant art hub.
+Quite the contrary, Kusturica made it into a home for himself and his family as well as a vibrant artistic hub.
 The village features a library, an art gallery and, of course, a cinema.
 It also hosts annual film festivals.
-If you’re looking for a truly immersive experience, then this one of a kind work of genius will meet your expectations.
+So if you’re looking for a truly immersive experience, this one-of-a-kind work of genius will meet your expectations.

-Of course, Beverly Wilshire is actually famous in its own right having hosted Barack Obama, Elvis Presley, John Lennon and many more memorable guests.
-Still, the cinematic history is strongly celebrated with a special “Pretty Woman For a Day” package which follows the footsteps of Julia Robert’s character: from private shopping on Rodeo Drive to a romantic dinner for two.
+Of course, Beverly Wilshire is famous in its own right, having hosted Barack Obama, Elvis Presley, John Lennon, and many more memorable guests.
+Still, the cinematic history celebrates with a special “Pretty Woman For a Day” package which follows the footsteps of Julia Robert’s character: from private shopping on Rodeo Drive to a romantic dinner for two.